Teddy-Li/ChineseEntGraph-Root/README.md

 # Chinese Entailment Graph

+This is the root repository for our Chinese entailment graph project, corresponding to the following paper at Findings of ACL 2022: [Cross-lingual Inference with A Chinese Entailment Graph]().
 This repository hosts the links to the collection of programs used in the process of constructing and evaluating our Chinese Entailment Graph EG<sub>*Zh*</sub> and its baselines.
 Behind each link is a self-containing repository hosting codes serving a certain purpose.
 These repositories include: